parautenbach/TeamCity-HipChat-Notifier/README.md

 Clone the repository and set the `teamcity.home` property in the `build.xml` to your TeamCity server's home directory and you're good to go.

+For debugging, add the snippets in `teamcity-server-log4j.xml` in this project's root to `conf/teamcity-server-log4j.xml` and then monitor `logs/hipchat-notifier.log `.

 # Improvements

 * A button on the configuration page to test the API credentials.